 Your online presence requires some intentional thinking.
 Most potential customers will look for you online before they contact you.
 You want to have a well-designed website that shares basic information and is easy to use.
 If your site does not exist or is not user-friendly, people will move to the next result on their search engines.

 Your reputation on social media can also make or break your company.
+For example, 94% of potential patients will research reviews on a doctor before choosing one, which makes an online impression a make or break.
 Some businesses hire an employee who only works with social media accounts.
 You want to be certain that your business comes across as responsive and professional.
 Remember that inappropriate or angry posts can live on the internet forever.

 There are a lot of things you can control when it comes to running a business, but no one is perfect and it’s likely you’re going to neglect at least one important part.
 In fact, a lack of planning is a common cause of business failure.
 Although you may be excited about the start of your endeavor, it is always important to take the time to look ahead.
 By developing a comprehensive business plan, you are paving the way for success in the future.